Johor Art Gallery

 The Johor Art Gallery (Galeri Seni Johor) is an art gallery in Johor Bahru, Johor, Malaysia.

 History

-The art gallery building was built in 1910.
-The building at once became the base for the Japanese Imperial Army during the Japanese occupation of Malaya.
-The building used to be the official residence of the Chief Minister of Johor Abdullah Jaafar.
-Afterwards, the Johor State Government decided to preserve the building by turning it into an art gallery and thus the Johor Art Gallery was opened on 29 January 1994 by Chief Minister Muhyiddin Yassin.
+The building was originally constructed in 1910.
+It once became the official residence of Johor Chief Minister Abdullah Jaafar.
+During the Japanese occupation of Malaya, at one time the building became the base for the Japanese Imperial Army.
+Afterwards, the Johor State Government decided to preserve the building by transforming it into an art gallery and named it Johor Art Gallery.
+The art gallery was opened on 29 January 1994 by Chief Minister Muhyiddin Yassin.
 In 2000–2003, it was closed for renovation and reopened again on 6 May 2003 by Chief Minister Abdul Ghani Othman.
+The building is now closed and appears abandoned.

 Architecture

 The art gallery is a 2-story building located on top of a small green hill.

 Exhibitions

-When opened in 1994, the gallery used to display historical artifacts about arts and cultures of Johor.
+After its opening in 1994, the gallery used to display historical artifacts on arts and cultures of Johor.
 After its reopening in 2003, it became the center for arts and cultures.
 The exhibition area is divided into the permanent and temporary exhibition areas.
-Besides temporary exhibitions, the art gallery also regularly holds various competitions as well.
+Besides temporary exhibitions, the art gallery also regularly holds various competitions.